-When I announced my recent trip to New York to attend Blog World, I noticed a few similar responses from people.
+When I announced my recent trip to New York, I noticed a few similar responses from people.

 They went something like this.